 The tracks need to meet all of CD Baby’s and their partner’s standards before they start to process your album submission.
 CD Baby will email you if there are any problems with the tracks.
 When you upload, please ensure file names only include letters & numbers, hyphens, underscores and any other special characters that may cause an issue.

 Take the simple steps to access the audio uploader for your submission:

-Unlike other distributors who charge per-retailer fees, yearly fees and cancellation fees, CD Baby offers all of their distribution services for only $29 per album and $9.95 per single.
-You can upgrade a single from standard to Pro for $20, and for $40 for an album.
+Unlike other distributors who charge per-retailer fees, yearly fees and cancellation fees, CD Baby offers all of their distribution services for $9.99 for both per album and per single.
+The standard cost of a Pro single is $49.00 and for $49.99 for an album.
+And you can upgrade a single from standard to Pro for $40.00.
 Whenever they add a new retail partner, your music will be delivered to their stores free of charge.

-Let’s take a look at what Standard vs Pro, so that you can weigh up your options.
+Why don’t we take a look at what Standard vs Pro is so that you can weigh up your options.

 |Standard Single||Pro Single||Standard Album||Pro Album|

 |YouTube Content ID||Yes||Yes||Yes||Yes|